Chaste/Chaste.github.io/site/content/docs/user-tutorials/BidomainWithConductivityModifier.md

 ---
-title : "Bidomain With Conductivity Modifier Tutorial"
+title : "Bidomain With Conductivity Modifier"
-summary: "This tutorial is automatically generated from the file heart/test/tutorials/TestBidomainWithConductivityModifierTutorial.hpp at revision [c64c70046e25](https://github.com/Chaste/Chaste/commit/c64c70046e25e3f67b47ec3e92f29cb02d5e6830).
-Note that the code is given in full at the bottom of the page."
+summary: "A bidomain simulation with spatially varying conductivities."
 draft: false
 images: []
 toc: true
 ---
+This tutorial is automatically generated from [TestBidomainWithConductivityModifierTutorial.hpp](https://github.com/Chaste/Chaste/blob/develop/heart/test/tutorials/TestBidomainWithConductivityModifierTutorial.hpp) at revision [8081f57380d8](https://github.com/Chaste/Chaste/commit/8081f57380d857b24947a7a4a70e55ddfef322da).
+Note that the code is given in full at the bottom of the page.

-# A bidomain simulation with spatially varying conductivities.
+## A bidomain simulation with spatially varying conductivities.

 Tissue conductivity can be altered in simple (cuboid and ellipsoid) regions using the `HeartConfig` `SetConductivityHeterogeneities` methods.
 This tutorial describes a